 Types of Damages Victims of Domestic Abuse Might Receive in Maryland

-There are several types of compensation that a victim of domestic abuse could recover through a personal injury lawsuit in Maryland.
+There are several types of compensation that a victim of domestic abuse could recover through a lawsuit with a Maryland personal injury lawyer.

 - Economic damages, including medical bills, the cost of ongoing physical or psychological therapy, lost wages, relocation costs, or property damage

 - Non-economic damages, including compensation for humiliation, emotional distress, mental harm associated with physical scars, and pain and suffering

 - Punitive damages, if the abuser acted in an especially violent or malicious manner